kenfzhang/kenfzhang/README.md

 ## Hi there 👋

-I'm a software engineer based in San Diego, California.
+I'm an information systems professional based in San Diego, California.
 My interests include command line applications and backend development.
 I like using Python and JavaScript, and I'm currently learning Go.
 Thanks for checking out my Github! 😊